annielcook/flashcards-day4/README.md

-# Angular Flash Cards - Day 1
+# Angular Flash Cards - Day 4
-# flashcards-day4
+# working with ng-model and form validation